bitcastza/bubbles/README.md

 # Bubbles

-Bubbles is an equipment management system for the UCT Underwater Club.
+Bubbles is a SCUBA equipment management system for dive clubs.
+It manages equipment details and rentals by members.

+# Features
+- Rentals - members can rent out gear for a period of time
+- Service tracking - staff can easily see equipment that needs servicing
+- Equipment life-cycle - track equipment from purchase to condemnation
+- User management

-# Building
+# Installation

-## Django

-Bubbles is built using Django.
+Bubbles is built using Django and Python 3.

+## Development
 A development environment can be set up using:

 ```
 $ virtualenv -p python3 pyenv